Australian Stamp Duty Calculator

 When is Stamp Duty Due?

 Stamp duty is payable at settlement.
-Your conveyancer/solicitor will arrange payment.
-Most states require payment within 30-90 days of signing the contract.
+Your conveyancer or solicitor will arrange payment.
+Most states require payment within 30–90 days of signing the contract.

 First Home Buyer Savings